 Where we ate

-+ We had dinner at Tholo’s which is a Greek restaurant just around the corner from our hotel.
-We had salad, garlic bread, pasta’s and several drinks.
-I would recommend going as a date night because even thou Penelope was amazing and there was another baby there, I still felt like we needed to be on our best behaviour and not disturb the other guests.
++ We had dinner at Tholo’s which is a Greek restaurant located a short walk from any blue mountain resort.
+We had salad, garlic bread, pasta, and several drinks.
+I would recommend going as a date night because even thou Penelope was amazing and there was another baby there, I still felt like we needed to be on our best behavior and not disturb the other guests.

 + Since our hotel did not have breakfast, we woke up around 6 am to walk a short distance to Starbucks only to find out it didn’t open until 7:30 am.
 We ended up sitting by the little pond watching the sun come up the mountain, and even thou it was a beautiful morning I would have loved grabbing a coffee and laying in bed still.